target/f5-bigip-cookbook/README.md

 | enabled | true | true/false | Enable or disable the virtual server |

 `vs_name` can be prefixed with a partition name, for example `/internal/vs_name`.
 Default is `/Common`.

+Originally `default_pool` was required but it's actually possible to run a VS with no pools just but using an iRule.
+Changed option to not required.

 ### Example